mk-fg/incremetal-disk-compare-and-sync/README.rst

   copy-on-write clone of a file on btrfs, after which, applying small update to ``vm.img`` (as this tool does) results in a very efficient fs-level data deduplication.

-- Making sparse binary-delta files, which are easy to copy/apply using bmap-tools_.
+- Making sparse binary-delta files, which can be deflated via compression or bmap-tools_.

   Running this tool with a hash-map to detect changes, but to an empty destination file, will result in "sparse" file, where only changed blocks are "mapped".

-  Such sparse files can be stored/compressed efficiently, even without copy-on-write filesystem/tricks, and bmaptool_ can easily copy only mapped blocks to a non-sparse destination (i.e. "apply patch/delta" that way), or convert those to/from non-sparse files as-needed.

 - Resumable/repeatable dumb-copy between two devices, to use instead of dd/ddrescue_.